We're here to help you!

 Tuition & Fees: The average cost of tuition and fees for a typical undergraduate student based on full-time or part-time enrollment.
 Full-time undergraduate = 30 hours per year

-Housing & Meals: A reasonable estimate of what it would cost to live in our area while attending school.
+Living Expenses: A reasonable estimate of what it would cost to live in our area while attending school.
 Actual costs may vary by individual choices related to location and circumstances.
 Average costs are calculated based on whether you are living on campus, off-campus, or at home.

 Books & Supplies: The average cost of books and supplies for a typical student for an entire academic year.

-Transportation: Average transportation expenses for at-home students and off-campus students are based on an average 30-mile round trip to campus.
+Travel: Average transportation expenses for at-home students and off-campus students are based on an average 30-mile round trip to campus.

 Miscellaneous: Average expenses are calculated based on potential expenses that you may incur based on whether you are living on campus, off-campus, or at-home with your parents.